In this section

 There are a number of other sections under Parts VIII (8) and VIIIAB of the Act that may be relevant to this type of case.
 You should also look at Rule 4.15 of the Family Law Rules.
 This rule sets out the evidence each party must bring to the court in spousal maintenance cases.
 Most law libraries have a copy of the Act and Rules or you can see the on the Comlaw website.

 Sometimes the court may order that one party pay some or all of the other party’s costs.
 This might be for travel or lost wages.
 This doesn’t happen very often.
 See section 117 of the Act for when this might happen.

-Federal Circuit Court Practice Direction No 2 of 2017 made important changes to the management of interim proceedings in the Federal Circuit Court, including limits on the length of affidavits (10 pages) and the number of annexures (5) to affidavits filed in interim proceedings.
+Federal Circuit Court Practice Direction No 2 of 2017 made important changes to the management of interim proceedings in the Federal Circuit and Family Court of Australia, including limits on the length of affidavits (10 pages) and the number of annexures (5) to affidavits filed in interim proceedings.
 Failure to comply with the Practice Direction may result in costs orders being made.